 This is the best solution as it does not affect the drape and natural feel of the fabric.

-If you're using upholstery fabric, use material treated with a fire retardant back-coating.
+If you're using upholstery fabric, use material treated with a fire retardant under-coating.
 This stiffens the fabric somewhat and makes it better for many upholstery applications.

 Be aware: the fire retardant backing is not ideal for curtain use.
 The stiff backing affects the material's drape, you see.

 A third method is available, called 'chemical dipping'.
-Manufacturers use it for fabrics made out of natural fibres or those that have a high proportion of natural fibres
+Manufacturers use it for textiles made out of natural fibres or those that have a high proportion of natural fibres.

 FR (Flame Resistant)

 Usually synthetic fibres are flame resistant (FR).
-These fabrics resist ignition under prolonged exposure to flame or heat.
+These materials resist ignition under prolonged exposure to flame or heat.
 These FR fabrics are 'inherently flame-retardant fabrics' and don't burn.

 What happens to them is that they start to melt.